 After the export dialog opens, the user can select whether the template should be used for an sX control unit, then select the default settings and contents that should be exported as well as indicate the path, the description and name of the export file.

+It is now shown whether the selection made is compatible to the sX control unit.
 After confirming the dialog with OK. the template file is written in ".sot" format.